aFarkas/lazysizes/README.md

 ##Recommended/possible markup patterns

 lazysizes allows you to write multiple different markup patterns.
 Find your own/best pattern or choose one of the following.
+(All of the following patterns can be also used with the ``picture`` element.)

 ###Simple pattern